lhansford/playtime/README.md

 was that I rarely have a good trigger to start on deep work.
 When it comes down to the small, well-defined, surface level task vs the large, ill-defined deep work, the former tends to be the default option.

-The second issue, was much simpler - I'm really bad at regulating my leisure time!
+The second issue, was much simpler - I'm really bad at moderating my leisure time!
 While it's not bad enough to impact my relationships or work life, it does mean that when it comes to a choice between working on a cool side project or playing that new video game, the latter tends to win.
-I don't want to quit playing games, and I don't want to arbitrarily limit myself (I've tried this in the past and it usually falls apart when the holidays come around and I've got a whole day free to spend on that game no reason to cap it at 1 hour).
+I didn't want to quit playing games, and I didn't want to arbitrarily limit myself (I've tried this in the past and it didn't stick), rather I wanted to find a way to bring some sort of balance to how I spend my time.

 The objective then of `playtime` is to pit these two issues against each other in the hope of solving both.
 Do deep work, enter it into `playtime`, and it gets transformed into time you can use later for your leisure activities!
 It's still a somewhat arbitrary cap, but in the past I've found that systemising habits in this way makes me more likely to stick to them.
+I can't speak to it's efficiency just yet, but I'm hoping I can revisit this sentence in a few months and update it with a postive outcome!

 ## Development